Goldenone2/Hamilton-s-Frog-GBS/SNP_calling.md

 We use a python shebang for this file (rather than a shell/bash one) and we cannot specify requirments using #SBATCH, this is now done later.
 Copy the code below into 'frogconcat.py'

 Note: popmap.txt needs to be in the current working directoy (/frogs_gbs) from which it will look for the subdirectory samples, and create a new directory as output samples_concat

-Now, load any python module (module load Python) and then the code below after entering the ipython console.

 ```
 #!/usr/bin/env python3